Khayalethu Township, Knysna

 Khayalethu Township is also home to a Rastafarian community in a section called Judah Square.

-Khayalethu Township nestles into the affluent Garden Route village of Knysna in a tumbled jumble of wooden shacks that are easy on the eye - but hard to live in.
+Khayalethu, the township that lies cheek-by-jowl with the Garden Route town of Knysna is a tumbled jumble of wooden shacks that are easy on the eye but hard to live in.

 That's why, as your guide takes you through this large and colourful settlement, you'll come across swathes of recently built, modern houses beginning to replace the higgledy-piggledy timber dwellings of old.

-Today, Knysna is a hot tourist spot, with many seasons and festivals.
+Today, Knysna is a popular tourist spot, with many seasons and festivals.

-Another accomplished Khayalethu guide is Mawande Kondlo, who runs a b&b and a restaurant called The Roosterkoek ('griddle cake') Shack.
-This young, enterprising Denzel Washington lookalike, will feed you chicken, chops and the local delicacies of pap and chakalaka before you embark on your drive to the schools and projects of this vibrant township.
+Another accomplished Khayalethu guide is Mawande Kondlo, who runs a B&B and a restaurant called The Roosterkoek Shack, named after a kind of griddle caked cooked over coals.
+This young, enterprising Denzel Washington-lookalike, will feed you chicken, chops and the local delicacies of pap (polenta) and chakalaka (spicy pickle) before you embark on your drive to the schools and projects of this vibrant township.

 One of the highlights of a Khayalethu township tour is a visit to a place called Nekkies ('Little Necks'), also known as Little America.
-Here you'll meet a Ghanaian gunsmith who now cuts hair for a living, a Malawian tailor who has dreams of being a big businessman, Somalian shopkeepers and a Nigerian restaurateur who married a South African woman 10 years ago - and adds a touch of Lagos magic to his lunches.
+Here you'll meet a Ghanaian who cuts hair for a living, a Malawian tailor who has dreams of being a big businessman, Somalian shopkeepers and a Nigerian restaurateur who married a South African woman 10 years ago, and adds a touch of Lagos magic to his lunches.

 Travel tips & Planning info